Deep Japanese Tea Ceremony Experience in Kyoto

 About 30 minutes

-Pair up with another participant and serve tea with care, embodying the spirit of hospitality.
-You will also have the opportunity to taste the tea that your partner prepares.
-This session allows you to experience the traditional Japanese hospitality of the tea ceremony.
+Pair up with another participant to serve tea carefully, embodying the spirit of Japanese hospitality.
+Taste the tea prepared by your partner and gain hands-on experience of the traditional Japanese way of welcoming guests.

 4. Learn the Spirit of Tea Ceremony